abdes/winui-generic-host/README.md

 ➡ What if we could leverage all of that in a WinUI application?

-You really don't need a dozen of Nugets from many maintend or no longer maintained sources.
-All of that can be done with just the .Net framwork.
+You really don't need a dozen of Nugets from many maintained or no longer maintained sources.
+All of that can be done with just the .Net framework.
 Let's see how.

 ## Before we start